Non-engagement with a programme

 What happens if I stop engaging with my supervisor and/or my programme?

-Although you have to be able work independently on a research programme, it is still critical that continue to engage with your supervisor and particularly if your progress has been hampered for your reasons beyond your control.
+Although you have to be able work independently on a research programme, it is still critical that you continue to engage with your supervisor – particularly if your progress has been hampered for your reasons beyond your control.

-Academic Regulation 7.2 defines a research degree as ‘awarded following successful completion of a programme of supervised research and advanced education and training’ with sections 7.2 a) and b) of this regulation outlining the expected outcomes for Research Masters and Doctoral level degree (or sections 8.1 or 9.1 for Professional Doctorate degrees or the MD programme respectively).
+Section 7.2 of the Academic Regulations defines a research degree as ‘awarded following successful completion of a programme of supervised research and advanced education and training’, with sections 7.2 a) and b) of this regulation outlining the expected outcomes for Research Master's and Doctoral level degrees (or sections 8.1 or 9.1 for Professional Doctorate degrees or the MD programme, respectively).

 In addition, section 7.13 of Academic Regulations states that 'A research degree student must actively engage with their supervisor(s) on an ongoing basis'.